AndrasKovacs/pny1-assignment/DepTC.md

 *Definitional equality* is the kind of equality that is decidable by the type checker.
 For example, whenever we have a function application `(f x)`, the type checker must be able to decide the the input type of `f` is equal to the type of `x`.

-*Propositional equality* is equality that can be proved inside the language, and can be used to prove properties or coerce values between equal types.
+*Propositional equality* is can be proved inside the language and can be used to prove properties or coerce values between equal types.
 Propositional and definitional equality usually coincide for *closed expressions*, i. e. experssions that contain no free variables.
-For example, all closed terms with natural number types must reduce to a specific numeral:
+For example, all closed terms with natural number types must reduce to a specific numeral (in a total language):

 ```agda
 (3 + 4 + 0) -- reduces to 7
 ```

-However, open terms may or may not reduce to numerals:
+However, open terms may or may not do so:

 ```agda
 _+_ : Nat -> Nat -> Nat